-Capital expenditures for fiscal 2017 approximated \$3.0 million.
-Capitalized patent costs were approximately \$155,000.
-Purchases of property and equipment were approximately \$2.9 million.
+Capital expenditures for fiscal 2018 approximated \$2.9 million.
+Capitalized patent costs were approximately \$109,000 Purchases of property and equipment were approximately \$2.8 million.

-Fonar has not committed to making capital expenditures in the 2018 fiscal year, except for acquiring an additional scanner to place at the Tallahassee site and providing a new scanner to replace the scanner at the Miami site.
+Fonar has not committed to making capital expenditures in the 2019 fiscal year, except for acquiring an additional scanner to place at the Tallahassee site and providing a new scanner to replace the scanner at the Miami site.

-The Company believes that its business plan has been responsible for the past four consecutive fiscal years of profitability (fiscal 2017, fiscal 2016, fiscal 2015 and fiscal 2014) and that its capital resources will be adequate to support operations at current levels through June 30, 2018.
+The Company believes that its business plan has been responsible for the past four consecutive fiscal years of profitability (fiscal 2018, fiscal 2017, fiscal 2016 and fiscal 2015) and that its capital resources will be adequate to support operations at current levels through June 30, 2019.